 Physical Distancing Measures

 The ski resorts are taking several measures to allow for physical distancing to ensure a safe experience during the Alterra Mountain Company reopening.
-Here are a few changes you can expect at ski resorts this year:
+Here are a few changes you can expect at ski resorts this year (hop back closer to ski season for the most up-to-date details):

 - Capacity Management - The resorts are managing the number of people on the mountains by limiting lift ticket sales.